containerbuildsystem/osbs-docs/docs/multiarch.rst

 both enabled, this existing post-build plugin uploads the Docker image archive so that Pulp is able to serve images using the V1 API (via Crane).

+A new optional Boolean parameter ``publish``, defaulting to true, tells it whether to perform the "publish" operation (i.e. the dockpulp ``crane`` method) -- it should be set to false.
+This allows backwards compatibility with how pulp_push was previously used.

 koji_upload
 ~~~~~~~~~~~